attila-szenczi/MelkonTD/README.md

 - Some more advanced TD/AntiTD for android/ios/browser.
 - Multiplayer tower war with matchmaking and all the shiny stuff.

+**Warning: Custom assets are used which i doesn't have permission to upload, thus the project can't be tested without creating dummy assets which match the ron files in the resources/private_sprites folder.**

 Current state (2020.06.14):

 ![Alt Text](./showcase_healthbar.gif)